victoriahodges/hotel_reservation_system/README.md

 Part of Open University TM470 Final IT Project

-Python application using Flask framework, REST API and SQLAlchemy.
+Python application using Flask framework.

 ## Setup environment